mirrorcall96/hero/README.md

 react game that give you a score and a punch of  enemies to kill

--you can kill any enemy that have lower score that you
+-you can kill any enemy that have lower score than you

 -once you kill him , you get half his score